DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 ﻿## Part 1 - Lost and Found | Ch.
-06 - What if I'm not enough?
+06 - What if I was meant to, and never did?

 Jason lay on his back, staring at the ceiling.
 The digital clock on his nightstand read 2:47 AM, its red numbers burning into his retinas every time he blinked.

 He'd been lying here for hours.

+Jason sat up, running his hands through his hair.
+It was getting too long again.
+He should get it cut.
+Add it to the list of things he kept meaning to do.

 Sleep wouldn't come.
-Every time he closed his eyes, he felt itùthat pulse.
+Every time he had closed his eyes, he felt it - that pulse.
 That resonance.
 That impossible *something* that shouldn't exist but did.

 His apartment was quiet except for the usual sounds: the refrigerator's periodic grumble, the distant hiss of traffic, the couple upstairs walking across their floor.
 Normal sounds.
 Ordinary sounds.